 A very small needle is used to perform the injections, which is not especially painful.
-Botox mixed with saline (salt water) can produce a brief burning sensation at the injection site.
 When treatment is performed by an experienced injector, the entire process requires no more than 10-15 minutes and is typically well tolerated.
 Our medical doctor performs all Botox Injections at both clinics in Simi Valley (woodranch) and Northridge.

 Botox usually takes 7-12 days for it to work.
 A number of patients who fail to experience any improvement following their first Botox-A treatment may respond quite well when treatment is repeated.
 There are other Botulinum toxin that can relieve the pain sooner than Botox.
 If you have become resistant to Botox effects, you might want to consider Dysport or Xeomin.
 At NewSkin Laser Center, we offer all three Botulinum toxins and consultations with the doctor is very important in choosing the appropriate medications for your needs.